sherlifelix/blog/_posts/2018-10-30-top-6-wild-animals-that-are-invading-cities.md

 description: >-
   An important characteristic of bear different from other top predators is that bears are omnivores ...
+keywords: >-
+  Wild animals in city, wild animals in city, animals in urban habitat, urban jungle
 ---
 Bears
 ![bear-3577869_1280.jpg]({{site.baseurl}}/assets/img/cityInvasion/bear-3577869_1280.jpg)